Family love is like the wind: instinctive, raw, fragile, beautiful, at times angry, but always unstoppable. It is our last miracle. James McBride

 Committed intimate relationships can be the greatest source of health, happiness, self-renewal, and a long life, and yet at times it is the place of profoundest misery.

-I have spent many years providing couple’s therapy to rehabilitate relationships, to coach and train people to hold on to each other, to be kind and truthful especially during the tough times when life interrupts the dream or when love turns to contempt.
+I have spent 5 profoundly satisfying decades providing couple’s therapy to rehabilitate relationships; to coach and train people to hold on to each other when the going gets tough; to be kind and truthful especially during troubled times when life interrupts the dream or when love turns to contempt.

-Nature doesn’t outfit us with consistent judgment nor perfect self-knowledge.
-No more so than in the hot house of an intimate relationship where growth and change is accelerated.
+Nature doesn’t outfit us with consistent good judgment nor perfect self-knowledge.
+No more so than in the hot house of an intimate relationship where personal growth and life changes accelerate.
+Misunderstandings and misperceptions are the norm.
+We project our own fears and blindness onto our partner and believe it is they who are messing things up.

 There is no intimacy without vulnerability and all of us bring specific vulnerabilities into our relationship – buttons to press.
 If our partners don’t find them our children certainly will.
 And the buttons that those people miss, life will find in her own way and keep representing it to us until we get it.